VanSHOE/OSNShell/README.md

 - pwd, cd, echo, ls, discover

 It allows you to run commands in background as well as foreground giving you the required information about the process.
-It stores the last 20 commands in history.txt which can be accessed in commandshell by just typing `history`.
+It stores the last 20 commands in .history which can be accessed in commandshell by just typing `history`.

 globalData.h handles all the prototypes and the global data that can be required across multiple files.
 My discover command goes through hidden folders